35 Famous Greek Landmarks to Visit

-Greece is a European country filled with so much history and some of Europe's top landmarks.
-It has many ancient monuments and famous Greek landmarks that attract thousands of visitors each year.
+Greece is a country filled with so much history and some of Europe's top landmarks.
+It has many ancient monuments and famous Greek landmarks that attract hoards of tourists each year.

 There are lots of places to visit when you are in Greece.
 From enticing old temples and palaces to crumbling ruins and coastal cities, it is a must-visit country in Europe.

-Aside from The Parthenon Temple, some of the top historical landmarks in Greece include the Palace of the Grand Master of the Knights of Rhodes and the Monasteries of Meteora.
+Aside from The Parthenon, some of the top historical landmarks in Greece include the Palace of the Grand Master of the Knights of Rhodes and the Monasteries of Meteora.

 If ancient ruins aren't your thing, then Greece has several impressive natural landmarks as well.
 These include Zakynthos and Corfu, the Ionian Islands.

 This Greece travel guide captures some of the most famous landmarks in Greece so that you are left feeling inspired for your upcoming Greece vacation and have a memorable trip!
 Some helpful tips from other travel bloggers are included as well.